scverse/cookiecutter-scverse/{{cookiecutter.project_name}}/docs/contributing.md

 ## Writing documentation

-Please write documentation for your package.
+Please write documentation for new or changed features and use-cases.
 This project uses [sphinx][] with the following features:

 -   the [myst][] extension allows to write documentation in markdown/Markedly Structured Text
 -   [Numpy-style docstrings][numpydoc] (through the [napoloen][numpydoc-napoleon] extension).